Kyle678/instaMemebot/README.md

 subs=['subreddit1','subreddit2']
 ```
 4. Change shortestTime and LongestTime variables at the top of bot.py
+   - This is the time that the bot will wait before making another post
      - Time is in seconds and is set to 4-6 hours by default
 ```python
 shortestTime=60**2*4 # 4 hours
 longestTime=60**2*6 # 6 hours